-Holy basil, also called tulsi, is known in India as the “elixir of anti-aging.”
+Also called tulsi, holy basil is known in India as the “elixir of anti-aging.”
 Preliminary studies suggest that holy basil benefits include helping you fight fatigue and stress; boost your immune system; and regulate blood sugar, blood pressure and hormone levels.

 Used in Chinese medicine, astragalus boosts immunity and buffers the effects of stress.
 It increases the amount of anti-stress compounds our bodies use to repair and prevent stress-related damage.
 It may also reduce the ability of stress hormones like cortisol to bind to receptors.

 Licorice root can increase energy and endurance, boost the immune system, and protect the thymus from being damaged by cortisol, but its use requires professional supervision because of how it may affect blood pressure.

 Rhodiola (rhodiola rosea), or golden root, is a potent adaptogen that has been the focus of much research.
 Rhodiola provides a buffer to stress-related mental and physical fatigue.
 According to Whiticomb, Rhodiola was used by Russian cosmonauts, athletes and military personnel, and years of study have begun to uncover the very mechanisms by which it acts as an adaptogen.

-Cordycep mushrooms, reishi, shiitake and maitake mushrooms are funguses with antioxidant properties.
-That means mushrooms have all the nutritional benefits of antioxidant foods.
-They may not be adaptogens in the classic sense, but each has adaptogenic, antitumor and immune-enhancing properties.
-Learn more about the benefits of mushrooms in “Disease-Fighting Mushrooms.”
+Cordyceps, reishi, shiitake and maitake mushrooms are funguses with antioxidant properties.
+That means nutrition-rich mushrooms have all the benefits of antioxidant foods.
+They may not be adaptogens in the classic sense, but each has adaptogenic, anti-tumor and immune-enhancing properties.

-Eating well, getting proper rest, staying active, writing down what you’re grateful for and maintaining social connection all help protect you from chronic stress, which kills your quality of life.
+Eating well, getting proper rest, staying active, writing down what you’re grateful for and maintaining social connection all help protect you from chronic stress, which can kill your quality of life.
 Adding adaptogens to your routine can make you even more resilient to the damaging effects of high cortisol levels.

 - High cortisol levels and chronic stress can affect every physiological and psychological system.

 - Adaptogens balance and restore the body.